UltraDEV007/Ruby-care/README.md

 - Replaced pure white with eggshell white for light mode for eye comfort and style.
 - Users can now comment, edit comments, and delete comments on insights.
+- You can also now see a user's liked insights inside his profile page